ImperialCollegeLondon/RowActionMethods.jl/README.md

 Please feel free to make a pull request of any useful stopping conditions so that they can be included by default.

+## Known/Potential Issues
+These problems should be addressed as the testing increases in scope, but please raise an issue/make a pull request with any issues you find.

+- Method models may not account for the types returned by certain library functions (for example, LinearAlgebra.factorize).
+This will be addressed when a MOI interface is written to allow testing of a wider range of problems.
+- Current testing has only used a limited set of small problems, it is very likely that you will run into issues when using the package for slightly more complex problems.
+Again this will be addressed when a wider range of problems are tested.